Fundamental theorem of arithmetic: History

 (In modern terminology: every integer greater than one is divided evenly by some prime number.)
 Proposition 31 is proved directly by infinite descent.

 Proposition 32 is derived from proposition 31, and proves that the decomposition is possible.

 (In modern terminology: a least common multiple of several prime numbers is not a multiple of any other prime number.)
 Book IX, proposition 14 is derived from Book VII, proposition 30, and proves partially that the decomposition is unique – a point critically noted by André Weil.
 Indeed, in this proposition the exponents are all equal to one, so nothing is said for the general case.

 While Euclid took the first step on the way to the existence of prime factorization, Kamāl al-Dīn al-Fārisī took the final step and stated for the first time the fundamental theorem of arithmetic.

-Article 16 of Gauss' Disquisitiones Arithmeticae is an early modern statement and proof employing modular arithmetic.
+Article 16 of Gauss's Disquisitiones Arithmeticae seems to be the first proof of the uniqueness part of the theorem.